Skip to main content

 \begin{equation*} \begin{aligned} y_3 & = \frac{y_1 + y_2}{2} = e^{\alpha x} \cos (\beta x) , \\ y_4 & = \frac{y_1 - y_2}{2i} = e^{\alpha x} \sin (\beta x) , \end{aligned} \end{equation*}

 are also solutions.
 Furthermore, they are real-valued.
 It is not hard to see that they are linearly independent (not multiples of each other).
-Therefore, we have the following theorem.
+We summarize what we found as a theorem.

 Example 2.2.3.